 The future growth of the lithium market will be dominated by a growing Lithium Battery industry, mainly driven by electric cars, but also further by energy storage applications and other power tools (e-scooter, e-bikes, wireless devices in general).
-The growth rate is widely accepted of being beyond 20% up to 2030 and growing further, whereas in 2025 there is market consensus for a requirement of about 900,000 to 1 Million mt of Lithium carbonate equivalents.
-With declining costs of now approaching 100 USD per KWh for Lithium Ion Battery cells, they are also becoming attractive for use in private installations combined with increasing use of photovoltaic roof-top electricity generation ("PV").
+The growth rate is widely accepted of being beyond 25% up to 2030 and growing further, whereas in 2025 there is market consensus for a requirement of about 1 Million mt to 1.1 Million mt of Lithium carbonate equivalents.
+Important to know is, that since years LCE 5 years forecasts are growing by more than 10% year by year now reaching 1.1 Million mt lithium carbonate equivalent ("LCE").
+With declining costs of now approaching 100 USD per KWh for Lithium lon Battery cells, they are also becoming attractive for use in private installations combined with increasing use of photovoltaic roof-top electricity generation ("PV").